How it works:

 Trisha is an active member of the HSE West Forum, EMP ANP & LIU forums.
 As part of the EMP LIU Forum she took the lead in the design of the new National IU document.

-Trisha is an IAANMP member since 2012 and secretary for the past 2 years.
+Trisha is an IAANMP member since 2012 , and held the position of Association secretary since 2015.

 She is passionate about educating staff to grow their knowledge to better care for our patients and families.
 She is an advocate for the progression of advanced practice.